-- (1) An objection under section 21(2) of the Act to the registration of an association as a charity under the Act must be- - (a) in the approved form; and - (b) filed with the Minister. - (2) The objection must be filed with the Minister within 1 month after the last publication under section 4(3) for the application. - (3) An objector must, within 7 days after the filing, serve a copy of the objection on the association to which the objection relates. - (4) The objector must also give the Minister evidence satisfactory to the Minister of the service. - (5) Within 1 month after the day the association receives the copy, the association may file with the Minister a written statement in answer to the objection. - (6) After considering the objection and any answer to it given under subsection (5), the Minister must decide whether to accept or reject the objection. - (7) The chief executive must give each objector and the association written notice of the Minister's decision.
+- (1) An objection under section 21(2) of the Act to the registration of an association as a charity under the Act must be- - (a) in the approved form; and - (b) filed with the Minister within 1 month after an application notice about the association's application for registration is published under section 4A. - (2) An objector must, within 7 days after the filing, serve a copy of the objection on the association to which the objection relates. - (3) The objector must also give the Minister evidence satisfactory to the Minister of the service. - (4) Within 1 month after the day the association receives the copy, the association may file with the Minister a written statement in answer to the objection. - (5) After considering the objection and any answer to it given under subsection (4), the Minister must decide whether to accept or reject the objection. - (6) The chief executive must give each objector and the association written notice of the Minister's decision.